Pyelonephritis: Xanthogranulomatous pyelonephritis

 Xanthogranulomatous pyelonephritis is an unusual form of chronic pyelonephritis characterized by granulomatous abscess formation, severe kidney destruction, and a clinical picture that may resemble renal cell carcinoma and other inflammatory kidney parenchymal diseases.
 Most affected individuals present with recurrent fevers and urosepsis, anemia, and a painful kidney mass.
 Other common manifestations include kidney stones and loss of function of the affected kidney.
 Bacterial cultures of kidney tissue are almost always positive.
 Microscopically, there are granulomas and lipid-laden macrophages (hence the term xantho-, which means yellow in ancient Greek).
 It is found in roughly 20% of specimens from surgically managed cases of pyelonephritis.

 Prevention

 In people who experience recurrent urinary tract infections, additional investigations may identify an underlying abnormality.
 Occasionally, surgical intervention is necessary to reduce the likelihood of recurrence.
 If no abnormality is identified, some studies suggest long-term preventive treatment with antibiotics, either daily or after sexual activity.
-In children at risk for recurrent urinary tract infections, not enough studies have been performed to conclude prescription of long-term antibiotics have a net positive benefit.
-Drinking cranberry juice does not appear to provide much if any benefit in decreasing urinary tract infections.
+In children at risk for recurrent urinary tract infections, not enough studies have been performed to conclude prescription of long-term antibiotics has a net positive benefit.
+Cranberry products and drinking cranberry juice appears to provide a benefit in decreasing urinary tract infections for certain groups of individuals.